* The unofficial student one that is

 North Quad. proper noun

-This quad is the quirkiest (probably in Oxford but certainly in Pembroke) made up of individual houses which college has turned so their facing in towards the rest of Pembroke.
-All the Freshers live along here and its a great place for socialising.
+This quad is the quirkiest (probably in Oxford but certainly in Pembroke) made up of individual houses which college has turned so they're facing in towards the rest of Pembroke.
+All the Freshers live here and its a great place for socialising.

-Pronounced Oh-week or naught week.
+Pronounced Oh-week, 0th week or naught week.
 The first week of every term in which students arrive and collections take place.
 No classes or lectures are scheduled so it provides a good time to relax in Oxford.

-Not to be confused with the Oxford Union, OSU is the Oxford Student Union representing every student in Oxford, their headquarters are found in Bonn Square.
+Not to be confused with the Oxford Union, OSU is the Oxford Student Union representing every student in Oxford, and is based on Worcester Street.
 See their website for more info on their roles and services.

 Parents, college.
 Collective noun